Why PLM and ERP Should Not be Mutually Exclusive

 Effectively Distributing the BOM

 The BOM, generally acknowledged to be used by many individuals internal to an organization, is also used as a collaboration tool by many individuals external to the organization.
-This is a fact that Arena Solutions, pioneer of cloud-based PLM, understood very well early on in its development.
+This is a fact that Arena, pioneer of cloud-based PLM, understood very well early on in its development.
 It further explains why collaboration has historically been such a strong focus for the company’s go forward applications.
 Arena PLM can be used as an internal BOM management application, tying together people working across a dispersed organization—even internationally.
 However, savvy organizations use Arena PLM to change the way they actually work with suppliers (and suppliers’ suppliers) by all collaborating on the BOM.
 In so doing, they have their own suppliers also log in to Arena PLM, (or effortlessly forward a PDX build package if using Arena Exchange) communicating on one platform and therefore greatly reducing the costs of collaboration.
 When it comes to the complexities of managing the BOM among numerous suppliers, and having suppliers’ suppliers communicate key information on multiple builds very quickly and securely, Arena PLM is unrivaled, and, in my opinion, has developed the best enterprise collaboration PLM application hands down.

 Users, whether internal or to external to the organization, can begin using Arena’s collaborative software very quickly.
 This point is critical, and is often missed by executive decision makers who don’t work with the software.
 In order to enable collaboration, an application must have an efficient, effective user interface and it must be significantly superior compared to other accepted methods of interacting, including emailing spreadsheets and design documents.